White tiger: Defects

 Outside of India, inbred white tigers have been prone to crossed eyes, a condition known as strabismus, due to incorrectly routed visual pathways in the brains of white tigers.
 When stressed or confused, all white tigers cross their eyes.
 Strabismus is associated with white tigers of mixed Bengal and Siberian ancestry.
-The only pure-Bengal white tiger reported to be cross-eyed was Mohini's daughter Rewati.
+The only pure-Bengal white tiger reported to be cross-eyed was Mohini's daughter, Rewati.
 Strabismus is directly linked to the white gene and is not a separate consequence of inbreeding.

 Kenny, a victim of inbreeding rescued by the Turpentine Creek Wildlife Refuge in October 2000.
 He experienced many health problems over the course of his life and died in 2008.

 The orange litter-mates of white tigers are not prone to strabismus.
 Siamese cats and albinos of every species which have been studied all exhibit the same visual pathway abnormality found in white tigers.
 Siamese cats are also sometimes cross-eyed, as are some albino ferrets.
-The visual pathway abnormality was first documented in white tigers in the brain of a white tiger called Moni after he died, although his eyes were of normal alignment.
+The visual pathway abnormality was first documented in white tigers in the brain of a white tiger named Moni after he died, although his eyes were of normal alignment.
 The abnormality is that there is a disruption in the optic chiasm.
 The examination of Moni's brain suggested the disruption is less severe in white tigers than it is in Siamese cats.
 Because of the visual pathway abnormality, by which some optic nerves are routed to the wrong side of the brain, white tigers have a problem with spatial orientation, and bump into things until they learn to compensate.
 Some tigers compensate by crossing their eyes.
 When the neurons pass from the retina to the brain and reach the optic chiasma, some cross and some do not, so that visual images are projected to the wrong hemisphere of the brain.
 White tigers cannot see as well as normal tigers and suffer from photophobia, like albinos.

-Other genetic problems include shortened tendons of the forelegs, club foot, kidney problems, arched or crooked backbone and twisted neck.
+Other genetic problems include shortened tendons of the forelegs, club foot, kidney problems, an arched or crooked backbone and a twisted neck.
 Reduced fertility and miscarriages, noted by "tiger man" Kailash Sankhala in pure-Bengal white tigers, were attributed to inbreeding depression.
 A condition known as "star-gazing" (the head and neck are raised almost straight up, as if the affected animal is gazing at the stars), which is associated with inbreeding in big cats, has also been reported in white tigers.

 There was a 450 lb male cross-eyed white tiger at the Pana'ewa Rainforest Zoo in Hawaii, which was donated to the zoo by Las Vegas magician Dirk Arthur.
-There is a picture of a white tiger which appears to be cross-eyed on just one side in the book Siegfried and Roy: Mastering the Impossible.
+There is a photo of a white tiger which appears to be cross-eyed on just one side in the book Siegfried and Roy: Mastering the Impossible.
 A white tiger, named Scarlett O'Hara, who was Tony's sister, was cross-eyed only on the right side.